Websoft9Archive/ansible-ghost/docs/stack-accounts.md

 ## Ghost

-Use local browser to visit *http://publicIPofyourInstance/ghost*, and set it on your own.
+Use local browser to access *http://InternetIP/ghost*, and set it on your own.

 ## MySQL